-Any invitation to a social event by a student must be related to an appropriate School activity and approved by an appropriate senior manager and/or House Master.
+Any invitation to a social event by a student must be related to an appropriate School activity and approved by an appropriate senior manager and/or Head of Year.
 If during the holidays, parents must also be consulted.
 Invitations must never be to one boy alone, regardless of age.